Pre-War Rookie Cards of Hall of Famers are not Always Expensive

 Beyond that, he was more pedestrian.
 In the five years before that run, he never had a winning record.
 And while his 21 wins in 1948 led the league, his 17 losses in 1947 were also a league ‘best’.
 He was never really the same after injury time in 1950 took its toll on him and his career ended pretty early at the age of 34, pitching in diminished roles.

 The 1939-46 Salutations Exhibit card set is already a cheap one with the exception of some tough shortprints, so that helps.
-But Newhouser’s card is exceptionally affordable and is usually in the $10-$20 range — sometimes even less.
+But Newhouser’s card is exceptionally affordable and often only around $20.